Chenal des Grands Voiliers

 Oceanic vessels use this passage to go up the St. Lawrence River to the Great Lakes.
 During the history, this channel was the scene of many shipwrecks.
 It was a must in order to enter the heart of America, via the St. Lawrence River.

 The channel is formed by Île d'Orléans (length: 33.1 km; width: 8.3 km) which is bounded to the southeast by the St. Lawrence River and by the south shore of Quebec, between Lévis and Berthier-sur-Mer.

 In winter, the channel is cleared of ice by federal icebreakers.

 Geography

 The Île d'Orléans channel begins at the southwestern tip of Île d'Orléans, in the municipality of Sainte-Pétronille.
 Opposite, on the south shore of Quebec, the channel begins between Gilmour Cove and Pointe De La Martinière.

 The width of the entrance to the channel is 1.8 km.

 The course of the Île d'Orléans channel passes under the Hydro-Québec high-voltage lines, which span the river.

 The mouth of the Île des Grands Voiliers channel is located at Île Madame (length: 2.6 km) which is surrounded by sandstone at low tide.
 This island is located upstream from the height of the northeast point of Île d'Orléans.
 The width of the mouth of the channel is 9.2 km.
-The center of this confluence is located at:
+The centre of this confluence is located at: